jgerton/jgerton/README.md

 Full Stack Developer
 --------------------

 I've been writing code for over 20 years.
 I believe that continuous learning is a major factor in developing skills for every Dev.
-I started out as a full-stack developer on Java projects.
+I started out as a full-stack developer on enterprise level multi-tiered Java projects.
 That was a steep learning curve for a beginner, but worth it.
 Version control played a significant role in my set of tools while starting off.
 GitHub is an important component of my tool set for all my projects. to this day.

 As a continuous learner I continue to challenge myself with projects that will either teach me something new or build on existing skills.
 To grow as a Dev don't stay in your comfort zone.